brenden-matteson/cs386-a2-2/team.md

 # Brenden

-My name is Brenden and I am a sophomore and CS major at NAU.
+My name is Matteson, Brenden and I am a sophomore and CS major at NAU.
 I enjoy playing volleyball and coding.

 # Jered
 My name is Jered Angous.